Developing and Submitting a Proposal

 Resources for proposal development and writing

-- NIH has posted videos associated with the peer review process: What Happens to Your NIH Grant Application, and Top 10 Peer Review Q&As for NIH Applicants.
+- NIH has posted videos associated with the peer review process: What Happens to Your NIH Grant Application.

 - Also see the NIH site on grant writing tips.